 - Outstanding Venture—Early Stage

-Helicoid, a company founded in 2019, aims to market its biomimetic fiber-reinforced composite technology.
+Helicoid, founded in 2019, aims to market its biomimetic fiber-reinforced composite technology.
 Both perform Helicoid Industries to composites manufacturers license solutions and technology.
 The helicoid technique offers impact resistance and weight savings by replicating one of the world’s strongest structures, the mantis shrimp.

 - Outstanding Venture—Commercialization Stage